 “504 plan” means a written educational plan developed by a group of educators, administrators, parents and other relevant participants that addresses the needs of a student with a physical or mental impairment which may substantially limit major life activities, including, but not limited to, caring for one's self, walking, seeing, hearing, speaking, breathing, working, performing manual tasks and learning as defined under Section 504 of the Rehabilitation Act of 1973.

-“Gender Nonconforming” means a youth whose appearance or manner does not conform to traditional masculine and feminine gender norms.
+“Gender Nonconforming” is an inclusive term used to describe a person who may experience a gender that is neither exclusively male nor female or is in between or beyond both genders.

 “Individual Education Program” (IEP) means a written statement for each individual with exceptional needs that is developed, reviewed and revised in a meeting in accordance with Education Code Section 56345 and applicable federal laws and regulation.

-“Intersex” means a youth whose sexual or reproductive anatomy or chromosomal pattern does not fit typical definitions of male or female.
+“Intersex” means an individual whose sexual or reproductive anatomy or chromosomal pattern does not fit typical definitions of male or female.

-“Juvenile facility” means a juvenile hall ranch or camp, forestry camp, regional youth education facility, boot camp or special purpose juvenile hall.
+“Juvenile facility” means a juvenile hall ranch or camp, forestry camp, regional youth education facility, boot camp, special purpose juvenile hall or secure youth treatment facility.

 “Room confinement” means the placement of a youth in a locked room with minimal or no contact with persons other than correctional facility staff and attorneys.
-Room confinement does not include confinement of a youth in a locked single person room for brief periods as may be necessary for required institutional operations.
+Room confinement does not include confinement of a youth in a locked single person room for a brief period lasting no longer than two hours when it is necessary for required institutional operations.

 “Separation” means limiting a youth's participation in regular programming for a specific purpose.